Solving cold cases.

 We're currently focused on getting model policies adopted in four states: Michigan, Massachusetts, Virginia, and Georgia, with the goal of then getting other states to follow.

-Our proposed model police guarantees crime-solving and innocence-proving DNA evidence is used to its full potential:
+Our proposed model policy guarantees crime-solving and innocence-proving forensic evidence is used to its full potential:

-• An efficient and accountable system for reviewing all CODIS hits
+• An efficient and accountable system for reviewing all hits to forensic databases

-• Processes to flag and investigate CODIS hits in cold cases
+• Processes to flag and investigate forensic hits in cold cases

-• Guaranteed disclosure of potentially exculpatory CODIS hits to an innocence organization
+• Guaranteed disclosure of potentially exculpatory forensic hits to an innocence organization

 • Compassionate notification of victims